-That said, almost all popular streaming services like Netflix, Hulu and Sling TV are available and work well with the device.
+That said, almost all popular streaming services like Netflix, Hulu and Sling TV (see our comprehensive Sling TV review) are available and work well with the device.
 If you’re an Amazon power user then this is a great device for you, but it also works well for most other services.

 If you’re looking to stream content from your phone, tablet or computer then the Google Chromecast is a good option for you.
 Besides the low price ($25-35) Chromecast is a relatively simple plug and play stick that is easy to install and use, but if you’re planning on being a full time streamer it’s a little light weight.

 How Do I Connect My Player To My TV?

 Connecting your media player is a really easy process.
 All of them connect your device to your TV via a HDMI cable or in the HDMI port itself if you’re using a stick.
 Once you’re connected just plug it in to the wall and connect it to the internet either via cable or WiFi connection and you’re done.
 The process varies slightly by device but all of them can be set up within a matter of minutes even if you’re not the tech savvy type.

 Please note that some devices don’t come with an HDMI cable, so you’ll want to make sure you have one handy unless you’re using a stick device.
 HDMI cables are all basically the same and are fairly cheap.
 They can be purchased online at Amazon.com or at nearly any electronics store or department store.

 What Streaming Services Can I Use?